-Individuals who normally serve in technical, managerial, executive, or administrative works are classified as white-collar work/jobs.
-In order to be considered as an exempt white-collar worker in California, a worker must meet certain criteria.
+Individuals who normally serve in technical, managerial, executive, or administrative work are classified as white-collar work/jobs.
+To be considered an exempt white-collar worker in California, a worker must meet certain criteria.
 These are as follows:

 Taking Legal Action Against an Employer for Unpaid Wages

 Suppose your employer has broken California employment laws.
-In that case, you have the option of filing a compensation claim with the California Labor Commissioner's Office or filing a case in court to recover back pay, interest, and fines.
+In that case, you can file a compensation claim with the California Labor Commissioner's Office or file a case in court to recover back pay, interest, and fines.
 Employer lawsuits for wage and hour violations in California can include:

 Employees are misclassified as self-employed

 Failure to pay the minimum wage set by the county or city

 requiring an employee to work outside of normal business hours

 Failure to pay the minimum wage in California

 Back pay can be reclaimed in a variety of ways.
 For example, if an employee was promised a promotion that would have resulted in a higher salary, but the employer failed to deliver, the employee would obtain back pay in the following paycheck.

 In such cases, a judge may decide that an employer violated California wage and hour laws, and a court order may be issued forcing the employer to pay back pay to the affected workers.
 The Wage and Hour Division of the Department of Labor can also become involved to ensure that the workers receive their back pay as ordered by the court.